budgefeeney/ventureforth/docs/chapter3 - better-tests.md

   	newLocation <$> arbitrary <*> arbitrary
   	)
 ```

+[This page](http://chromaticleaves.com/posts/generate-user-data-quickcheck.html) has examples of how to implement `arbitrary` for more complex types.

 Putting this together, we can replace our previous hard-coded unit tests detecting the presence of title and description in the show-ed text with QuickCheck properties: